 A decision tree predicts by asking a sequence of questions such as "completed the practice quiz?" or "income above 50,00050{,}000?"
-In a classification tree, the best question is usually the one that makes the child nodes less mixed than the parent node.
-That is where entropy and Gini impurity come in.
+Building one is a procedure: define what you are predicting, score candidate questions, keep the best, and stop before the tree memorizes noise.
+In a classification tree, the best question is usually the one that makes the child nodes less mixed than the parent node, which is where entropy and Gini impurity come in.

 H=i=1kpilog2piH = -\sum_{i=1}^k p_i \log_2 p_i

-This formula is used for classification trees.
-The base of the logarithm changes the scale, but it does not change which split ranks best.
+This formula is used for classification trees; the base of the logarithm changes the scale but not which split ranks best.
+Gini impurity is

 G=1i=1kpi2G = 1 - \sum_{i=1}^k p_i^2

-For entropy, a common rule is information gain:
+For step 3 with entropy, a common rule is information gain:

 Information Gain=H(parent)jnjnH(childj)\text{Information Gain} = H(\text{parent}) - \sum_j \frac{n_j}{n} H(\text{child}_j)